MatthijsBrem/wheelchair-design-platform/README.md

 ![Poster](/docs/resources/Wheelchair_visual_idea.jpg)
 To improve interaction between children in their breaks at school we designed the Discochair.
 This chair uses different sensors to change the music and lights on the wheelchair.
 Some are controlled by the wheelchair users and some are controlled by the people surrounding the wheelchair user.

 To achieve this we used a Arduino mega, a Raspberry Pi and several sensors and actuators which can be found below.
-The arduino was mainly used for gathering sensor data and actuating the LED's.
+The Arduino was mainly used for gathering sensor data and actuating the LED's.
 The Raspberry Pi was used for processing the data in python using machine learning.
 The processed data was then used as an input for PureData, a graphical programming environment for audio and video processing.
 Which also ran on the Raspberry Pi.

 ![Dataschemetic](/docs/resources/Poster_Group_4_Disco_Wheelchair_Data_Flow.jpg)

+This project was done for the elective Developing connected products and services for the internet of things.
+Part of the TU Delft IDE Master track.
+It uses [this](https://github.com/datacentricdesign/wheelchair-design-platform) repository as basses and other libraries provided by the course.

 ## Sensors
 The following list of sensors should be implemented for the realization of the “Disco chair” a chair that enables and stimulates physical activity and interaction between children with a wheelchair and children without.